-In the opinion of Bond Counsel, based on existing law, the interest on the Bonds is includable in gross income for Federal income tax purposes.
+In the opinion of Bond Counsel, assuming continuous compliance with certain covenants in the Tax Certificate and Compliance Agreement to be executed and delivered by the County on the date of delivery of the Bonds, and subject to the conditions stated herein under "Tax Matters," under existing law, (a) the interest on the Bonds is excludable from gross income for Federal income tax purposes, and (b) the interest on the Bonds is not an enumerated preference or adjustment for purposes of the Federal alternative minimum tax imposed on individuals and corporations; provided, however, that such interest will be taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on corporations.
 As described herein under "Tax Matters," other Federal income tax consequences may arise from ownership of the Bonds.
 It is also the opinion of Bond Counsel that, under existing law of the State of Maryland, the interest on the Bonds and profit realized from the sale or exchange of the Bonds is exempt from income taxation by the State of Maryland or by any of its political subdivisions; however, the law of the State of Maryland does not expressly refer to, and no opinion is expressed concerning, estate or inheritance taxes, or any other taxes not levied directly on the Bonds or the interest thereon.
-See "Tax Matters" herein.
+See "Tax Matters" herein."